payberah/id2221/lab1/lab1.md

 ## Part 2: MapReduce

 ### Simple Word Count
 WordCount is a simple application that counts the number of occurrences of each word in a given input set.
-Below we will take a look at mapper and reducer in detail and then we present the complete code and show you how to compile and run the code.
+Below we will take a look at the mapper and reducer in detail, and then we present the complete code and show how to compile and run it.

 #### Word Count Mapper
    ```java